dim3nsi4/emacs-config/README.md

 # emacs-config
-Another GNU Emacs Configuration
+Yet Another GNU Emacs Configuration.

 The whole configuration is contained into the dotemacs file (that's the .emacs file).
+It also uses a custom theme named clearview-light (which can be modified using M-x custom-visit-theme).
-This file uses the following packages if available:
+This file uses the following packages, if they are available:

 - helm (and helm-gtags, helm-projectile, helm-flyspell, helm-ag, helm-dash)
 - company (and company-jedi, company-anaconda, company-bibtex, company-quickhelp, company-aucompany-auctex)